awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-builder.md

 Using the Document Builder, you can add automation actions to your custom runbook and provide the required parameters without having to use JSON or YAML syntax\.
 After you add steps and create the runbook, the system converts the actions you've added into the YAML format that Systems Manager can use to run automation\.

 Runbooks support the use of Markdown, a markup language, which allows you to add wiki\-style descriptions to runbooks and individual steps within the runbook\.
-For more information on using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.
+For more information about using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.

 **Tip**
 This topic provides general information for using Document Builder with any supported action type\.
 For more information about creating runbooks that run scripts, see the following topics: